 Emergency and pre-emergency demand response dispatched during a load management event by PJM are eligible to receive emergency energy payments if registered under the full program option.
-The full program option includes an energy payment for load reductions during a pre-emergency or emergency event for demand response events and capacity payments.53 There are 97.5 percent of nominated MW for the 2022/2023 Delivery Year registered under the full program option.
-There are 2.5 percent of nominated MW for the 2022/2023 Delivery Year registered as capacity only option.
-Demand resources clear the capacity market like all other capacity resources and the dispatch of demand resources should not trigger a scarcity event.
-The strike price is set by the CSP before the delivery year starts and cannot be changed during the delivery year.
-The demand resource energy payments are equal to the higher of hourly zonal LMP or a strike price energy offer made by the participant, including a dollar per MWh minimum dispatch price and an associated shutdown cost.
-Demand resources should not be permitted to offer above \$1,000 per MWh without cost justification or to include a shortage penalty in the offer.
-FERC has stated clearly that demand resources in the capacity market must verify costs above \$1,000 per MWh, unless they are capacity only: "We clarify, however, that reforms adopted in this Final Rule, which provide that resources are eligible to submit cost-based incremental energy offers in excess of \$1,000/MWh and require that those offers be verified, do not apply to capacity-only demand response resources that do not submit incremental energy offers in energy markets."54 PJM interprets the scarcity pricing rules to allow a maximum DR energy price of \$1,849 per MWh for the 2021/2022 Delivery Year.
-55 56 Demand resources registered with the full option should be required to verify energy offers in excess of \$1,000 per MWh.
-PJM does not require such verification.57 The MMU recommends that the maximum offer for demand resources be the same as the maximum offer for generation resources.
+The full program option includes an energy payment for load reductions during a pre-emergency or emergency event for demand response events and capacity payments.
+There are 98.2 percent of nominated MW for the 2022/2023 Delivery Year registered under the full program option.
+There are 1.8 percent of nominated MW for the 2022/2023 Delivery Year registered as capacity only option.
+Demand resources clear the capacity market like all other capacity resources and the dispatch of not apply to capacity-only demand response resources that do not submit incremental energy offers in energy markets."56 PJM interprets the scarcity pricing rules to allow a maximum DR energy price of \$1,849 per MWh for the 2021/2022 Delivery Year.
+57 58 Demand resources registered with the full option should be required to verify energy offers in excess of \$1,000 per MWh.
+PJM does not require such verification.
+The MMU recommends that the maximum offer for demand resources be the same as the maximum offer for generation resources.